-If you are using Communications Server for Systems Network Architecture (CS/AIX or SNA) support, use one of the following levels:

-• Communications Server for AIX, Version 6.1 (6.1.0.0 or later)
+If you are using Communications Server for Systems Network Architecture (CS/AIX or SNA) support, use Communications Server for AIX, Version 6.1 (6.1.0.0 or later).

-Note that the AnyNet functions of CS/AIX are not supported on the 64-bit kernel.
+Note that the AnyNet® functions of CS/AIX are not supported on the 64-bit kernel.